 Tower Hamlets

 § This page gives an overview of the Tower Hamlets local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Tower Hamlets is an East London borough combining historic areas like the Tower of London and Docklands with modern developments in Canary Wharf.
 It is highly diverse and plays a major role in London’s financial and cultural life.

-The administrative boundary of Tower Hamlets can be viewed on OpenStreetMap: District Boundary of Tower Hamlets.
+The administrative boundary of Tower Hamlets can also be viewed on OpenStreetMap: District Boundary of Tower Hamlets.

 Key Facts about Tower Hamlets